-2 Name
+2 2-Name

-2.1 The name of the foundation trust is "Sherwood Forest Hospitals NHS Foundation Trust".
+2.1 2.1 The name of this Trust is to be the foundation trust is "Sherwood Forest Hospitals NHS Foundation Trust".

-3 Principal Purpose
+6 3 3-Principal Purpose

-- 3.1 The Trust's principal purpose is the provision of goods and services for the purposes of the health service in England. - 3.2 The Trust does not fulfill its principal purpose unless, in each Financial Year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes.
+- 3.1 3.1 The Trust's principal purpose is the provision of goods and services for the purposes of the health service in England. - 3.2 3.2 The Trust does not fulfilfulfill its principal purpose unless, in each financial yearFinancial Year, its total income from the provision of goods and services for the purposes of the health service in England is greater than its total income from the provision of goods and services for any other purposes.